A photograph can say thousands of words. And when you caption a photo, it helps the viewer understand the context.

 Let’s say you have a business or a brand that you promote with pictures.
 Your captions might be less about a person in the photo and more about a product.

 It’s important to know who your photographs talk to.
-What is their age, interest and nationality?
-Your audience influences the platform you use and the purpose of your photo caption too.
+What is their age, interest, and nationality?
+Your audience influences your platform and the purpose of your photo caption.

 You cannot target every single person with your photo caption.
-A picture can talk to a broad audience, and there are a few universal signs we all understand.
-Such a kiss or a smile.
+A picture can talk to a broad audience, and there are a few universal signs we all understand… such as a kiss or a smile.

-But language and the cultural background influences the interpretation of your caption.
+But language and cultural background influence the interpretation of your caption.
 For instance, a photograph of a funeral in India could confuse people.
-The colour of mourning is white in the country.
+The color of mourning is white in the country.

-Your photograph uses its meaning without a caption.
-Or if you use the wrong one.
+Your photograph loses its meaning without a caption.

 4. Identify the Main People in Your Photo

-If your image depicts a famous person or someone important, mention their name.
+If your image depicts a famous or important person, mention their name.
 Make sure you use the correct spelling!
 There is nothing more awkward than identifying the wrong person.

 You can also identify people who are not famous but important for your photo’s message.
-For example, the iconic photo below became famous, and it’s caption only says: ‘Afghan girl’.
+For example, the iconic photo below became famous, and the caption only says: “Afghan girl.”
 Steve McCurry took the photo in a refugee camp in 1984.

-The girl’s name wouldn’t give a dramatic effect to the photo.
+The girl’s name wouldn’t have a dramatic effect on the photo.
 But the caption revealing her background makes us create associations.
-The simple two-world caption also explains the expression we see in her eyes.
+The simple two-word caption also explains the expression we see in her eyes.

-Without knowing her background, we would still recognise the beauty of her face.
-And we would assume that there is something going on with her.
+Without knowing her background, we would still recognize the beauty of her face.
+And we would assume that something is going on with her.